5 Errors: Don’t Set Yourself Up For Failure

 The key in a situation like this is to find a healthy balance.
 Use your own products for your photography, but hire a professional photographer who can capture your products with appropriate lighting.
 Add minor touch-ups in Photoshop or another editing program, but don’t completely change the product’s appearance.

 Advertise the best your business can offer and nothing more.
 Captivate your audience and then keep them entranced when they see the real thing.
+Doing otherwise will lead to failure for the product, or worse, the company.

 Example #2: Activia